irmen/Pyrolite/README.txt

-Pyrolite - Python Remote Objects "light"
+Pyrolite - Python Remote Objects "light" and Pickle for Java/.NET

   Pyrolite is written by Irmen de Jong (irmen@razorvine.net).
   This software is distributed under the terms written in the file `LICENSE`.